IbnouT/free-genai-bootcamp-2025/listening-comp/backend/llm_prompts/parsing_prompt_template.md

 - Accuracy is Paramount: Especially for correct_answer_index.
 Double-check absolutely everything.
 An error in the index of the correct answer is unacceptable.
 - Dialogue Structure as List of Lists: Imperatively respect the structure of the dialogue as a list of lists, as specified and illustrated in the examples.
 This is a precise JSON format that is expected.
 - Priority to Logical Sense: Ensure that the created dialogues make logical sense and mimic a natural French conversation.
+- JSON Format: Return your response as a single JSON object, not wrapped in any code block markers or other formatting.

 Process:

 You will receive the French transcript.
 Process it by following all the detailed tasks and requirements above.
-Return your output as a single JSON string, formatted as a list of JSON objects, exactly matching the structure presented in the "Expected Output Example" section.
+Return your output as a single JSON object, exactly matching the structure presented in the examples.
 Ensure that all produced text (dialogues, questions, answers) is in fluent and grammatically impeccable French, and that the JSON structure is perfectly compliant, especially for the "dialogue" field which must be a list of lists.

 Transcript to Process: